Skip to main content Skip to main navigation Skip to footer content

 Robert M. Montgomery Outstanding Young Alumni Award

-Named for Robert Montgomery '68, alumnus and former IWU Alumni Director.
+Named for Robert Montgomery '68, alumnus and former IWU alumni director.
 This award recognizes young alumni for outstanding professional achievement, civic leadership, or both.
-Nominees for this award should have graduated within the last decade (10 years).
+Nominees for this award should have graduated within the last 15 years.

 Loyalty Award